eudoxia0/eudoxia0.github.io/article/_posts/2025-06-05-notes-on-managing-adhd.md

 I don't have advice specifically on avoiding this.
 But you should notice if you're doing it and course-correct.

+## Thrasing

+A bad failure mode I have is: I have a task _T_ that I have to do, but I can't, because of some kind of aversion.
+But when I try to work on other things, the alarms are going off in my head, telling me to work on _T_ because you've been putting this off for so long and life is finite and the years are short and all that.
+The end result is that because one thing is blocked, everything grinds to a halt.
+It's a very annoying state to be in.

+And I don't have a perfect solution, but I try to manage it but applying a sense of proportionality, "render unto Caesar" etc. You can't ignore _T_ forever, dually, you probably won't solve it in the next ten minutes.
+But you can timebox _T_: allocate some block of time every day to try to advance it, or at least to work around it, e.g. to ask a friend for help, for example.
+And the rest of the day you can dedicate to moving other things forward.

 ## Put Travel in the Calendar

 I am chronically late.
 So if I have a calendar event like a party at someone's home, I will go on Google Maps and measure the travel time (from my home or wherever I'm likely to be) to the destination, and make a time block for that. e.g., if it takes 30m to go to the dentist and back, this is what my calendar looks like: